nattatorn-dev/moduly/README.md

 # Moduly
-Generating code for the module with just one command.
+Generating code for the module with just one command (feature folders / ducks).

 ```bash
 $ npm install -g moduly